Skip to content

 Field Renaming

 When source and target properties have different names, Kraft provides two ways to declare the mapping: FieldMapping (in @MapConfig) and @MapField (on properties in annotated classes).
+These are the recommended approaches for new code.

 FieldMapping (in @MapConfig)